-I’ve always felt there is something so magical about this time of the year with the sparkling lights, warm fires and hot cocoa (or wine).
+I’ve always felt there is something so magical about this time of the year with the sparkling lights, warm fires, and hot cocoa (or wine).
 I love Christmas.
-I love the decorations, the shopping, the carols, and the celebrating of Jesus’ birth.
+I love the decorations, the shopping, the carols, and the celebration of Jesus’ birth.

 Here is the thing, though: for many, many people, it’s not.

 For different reasons, the holidays can be an incredibly painful time.

 Not everyone has beautiful holiday memories full of good cheer.
 For people who grew up in dysfunctional and chaotic homes, there may not be those fond memories of waking up to an exciting Christmas morning.
 There may not be memories of cuddling up on the couch watching How the Grinch Stole Christmas.
 Memories of the holidays may look a lot different and include violence, neglect, screaming, and anger.
 And so each year when the rest of the world appears holly-jolly, it can be a harsh reminder of all they’ve endured and why they don’t feel the joy of this season like others do.

 For some, the holidays bring out bouts of deep grief as they miss the ones they love the most.
 They try to recreate the dish Grandma always made, but it’s not the same.
 They find themselves weeping as they put gifts under the tree, but this year there won’t be any gifts for Mom.
 Or they hold up the “Baby’s First Christmas” dress that was supposed to go on their little girl, and their hearts are shattered.